kirstvh/BioCCP.jl/README.md

 ## Getting started
 - Pluto notebook

 Install the

-- binder
+- Binder

 ## References
 Implementation of formula's was based on:

-> [1] Doumas, A. V., & Papanicolaou, V. G. (2016). *The coupon collector’s problem revisited: generalizing the double Dixie cup problem of Newman and Shepp.* ESAIM: Probability and Statistics, 20, 367-399. doi:
+> Doumas, A. V., & Papanicolaou, V. G. (2016). *The coupon collector’s problem revisited: generalizing the double Dixie cup problem of Newman and Shepp.* ESAIM: Probability and Statistics, 20, 367-399. doi: 	https://doi.org/10.1051/ps/2016016

-> [2] Boneh, A., & Hofri, M. (1997). *The coupon-collector problem revisited—a survey of engineering problems and computational methods.* Stochastic Models, 13(1), 39-66.
+> Boneh, A., & Hofri, M. (1997). *The coupon-collector problem revisited—a survey of engineering problems and computational methods.* Stochastic Models, 13(1), 39-66. doi: https://doi.org/10.1080/15326349708807412